oracle/odpi/doc/src/functions/dpiQueue.rst

     **options** [OUT] -- a reference to the dequeue options associated with the queue which will be populated upon successful completion of this function.
+    This reference is owned by the queue and will remain valid as long as a reference to the queue is held.

 .. function:: int dpiQueue_getEnqOptions(dpiQueue* queue, \